 Vogue Fabrics – Once choice on the website.
 Inquire as to the stiffness.

-Renaissance Fabrics - Diana is now carrying organdy in both 45″ and 60″ widths.
-Inquire about stiffness of inventory.
+Renaissance Fabrics – Diana has carried organdy in both 45″ and 60″ widths in the past.
+Inquire about stiffness and yardage in the inventory.

 Farmhouse Fabrics – They have various organdies including COLORS.
 And if you want to go there, a quite expensive imported Swiss organdy – perfect for a little girl’s dress, not so much for a 10 yard-fabric bustle gown.

 I encourage you to give organdy a try.
 You will love it!